heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 5. Logical operators are used to return Boolean values, but under certain conditions they can be used to short-circuit control flows within a statement.
 6. Bitwise operations can only be performed on integers.
 7. Bitwise operations are useful to algorithms that require fast execution, and/or have limited resources in which to operate.
-8. Bitwise operations can often be used in place of other math related functions, for example using `~~'10'` instead of `parseInt('10')`.
+8. Bitwise operations can often be used in place of other math related functions, for example, using `~~'10'` instead of `parseInt('10')`.

 Additional References
 1. [http://rocha.la/JavaScript-bitwise-operators-in-practice](http://rocha.la/JavaScript-bitwise-operators-in-practicehttp://rocha.la/JavaScript-bitwise-operators-in-practice)